YankeeZuluDev/MatchThree/README.md

 Time complexity: O(n^2) worst and average case

 *HashSet is created to be filled with matches.
-Particularly, HashSet data structure is used to guarantee, that matches are unique
+Particularly, HashSet data structure is used to guarantee, that matches are unique to avoid counting twice both horizontally and vertically matching tiles.

 ### Split responsibilities